adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 #### Insert a Client record

 We can query the `clients` table, however, there are no records in that table.
-Let's add one to the SQL template.
+Let's add one script to the SQL template.

 Modify the YeshQL templates by adding the following code: